tyssyt/Frontier/README.md

 #### Loops
 * break; to leave the innermost loop
 * continue; to continue with the next iteration of the innmermost loop
-* while(expr) {...} a nornmal while loop
+* while(expr) {...}
+a nornmal while loop
-* for(VarDecl;expr;expr) {...} a normal for loop with declaration, condition and increment
+* for(VarDecl;expr;expr) {...}
+a normal for loop with declaration, condition and increment
-* for(Varname : expr) {...} expr needs to be an array.
+* for(Varname : expr) {...}
+expr needs to be an array.
 Iterates over all elements of that array.

 ### Expressions
+The following are allowed expression:
 * variable
 * literal
 * type
 * array access: expression[expression]
-* field access: expression.expression for accessing fields in the same class the first part may be omitted
+* field access: expression.expression
+For accessing fields in the same class the first part may be omitted
-* function call: expression.expression(expression...) for calling functions in the same class the first part may be omitted
+* function call: expression.expression(expression...)
+For calling functions in the same class the first part may be omitted
-* function address: expression.expression*(type...) for addresses in the same class the first part may be omitted if there is only one function of the name the brackets may be omitted
+* function address: expression.expression*(type...)
+For addresses in the same class the first part may be omitted.
+If there is only one function of the name the brackets may be omitted.
 * contructor call: new type (expression...)
 * unary operators: ++ -- - (all prefix)
 * binary operators: